11th March

 After this workshop, I met with Hannah in the refectory space to discuss the Hulme garden center workshop for people with disabilities.
 Lydia suggested that we use their already planned workshop that they had previously used at Hulme garden center, as it was already a planned and successful workshop.

-Lydia's workshop consisted of creating a bug hotel and making some apples to go inside the window box.
-We thought that this would be a good idea because they could keep them for the garden center, and be useful within the space.
 The bug hotel would include weaving like Ffion had already shown in the group workshops we did at the beginning of the unit, and to create a bug hotel out of toilet roll tubes, plastic bottles and other recyclable materials.
 The second task was to create an apple out of plastic bottles, by using the bottoms of the bottles and putting them together to create the apple shape.
 These seemed like simple ideas, and easy enough to adapt to the different abilities.

 Although there was a problem, this workshop was for two hours instead of the original one hour that Lydia had used the workshop for.
 This caused a large stress to the group as we only had one more day to plan and gather materials, also we had no idea how to extend the workshop, how to present the workshop and how to maybe adapt the workshop to the severity of the disabilities.
 We all felt that we didn't have enough time and that we didn't have sufficient help for this workshop.
 I think that we were all worried of adapting it to the severity of disability, and that we might have made it too childish maybe and we didn't want to offend them.
 I think if we had more time and help discussing all of the possibilities and possible problems then I think that we wouldn't have been so stressed out about it all.